alefarre30/Numen-JS-II/06-JavaScript-IV/README.md

     this.nombre = 'Cambiado'; // this se refiere a este objeto, a `obj` console.log(this); // obj

-    var that = this; // Guardo la referencia a this
+    var that = this; // Guardo la referencia a this,

     var cambia = function( str ){
       that.nombre = str;  // Uso la referencia dentro de esta funcion